Accepting Help and Accommodations for a Hidden Disability

 The need for self-advocacy

-Research suggests that to make use of accommodations and be successful in education, students with a disability need to demonstrate strong self-advocacy skills, a willingness to disclose their disability, and a positive "can-do" attitude.3
+A 2015 study found that to make use of accommodations and be successful in education, students with a disability need to demonstrate strong self-advocacy skills, a willingness to disclose their disability, and a positive "can-do" attitude.3

 Having a hidden disability makes the need for self-advocacy even greater because, without it, we may get dismissed or left to deal with it alone.
 Developing strong self-advocacy skills and a willingness to disclose my disability took a long time and a lot of work for me.

-Going back to university
+Going back to university with narcolepsy

 Luckily, I am now in a position where I can advocate for myself and ask for accommodations.
 I am going back to university this month to complete a master's.
 This time I applied and have been granted disabled students allowance.

 I have equipment and software that will help me in ways that I didn't even know were possible.
 Hopefully, this will make things much less of a battle and give me the opportunity to perform to the ability I know I can.

 Accommodations create a more level playing field